janstuemmel/aws-role-switch/docs/user.md

 ## Usage

-After entering your config the roles will show up in the popup window.
+After entering your config, roles will show up in the popup window.
 You can filter roles via the search input.
 Assuming a role after selection will only work when you are on an aws console tap.

 ### Keyboard Shortcuts